michaeljdeeb/run3/README.md

 - :signal_strength: App works without internet access (after initial load).

 ## Notes
+- Due to the randomness, if you get unlucky and land on yellow, the app is pretty unreadable.
 - iOS still has a ways to go to better support PWAs.
 You have to leave the app open or it will lose its state.
 Also, enabling text-to-speech causes your music to pause indefinitely.
 I've filed a bug report for this, but it's possible it won't be considered a bug.
 - Android has none of the above problems, but `backdrop-filter` is behind a flag in Chrome. :cry: